sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_upgrade_process.md

 Using `mi` you can generate commands to trigger automated upgrades for instances that are not yet upgraded:

+> Are you upgrading a release candidate (rc) build on `rctest`?
+> Run `gh workflow run mi_upgrade.yml -f customer=rctest -f version=$VERSION`
+> NOTES: the workflow will fail after the instance upgrade at the step where we try to upgrade executors with terraform. this is expected since we're using TFC for this instance.
+> Check out the branch locally and create a PR.
+Upon merging, TFC will pick it up automatically

 ```sh
 # For trial instances
 mi workflow upgrade -target $VERSION -instance-type=trial